 Rethink the Sweets

 Dining out used to be a special occasion so soda was an acceptable treat.
 But, since most kids dine out multiple times per week, think about the drinks.
-Encourage fat-free milk, plain water or make your own special "soda" by mixing equal parts fruit juice and sparkling water.
+Encourage fat-free milk, plain water or make your own special "soda" by squeezing lemon into sparkling water.